JessSystemV/Azure-For-Everyone/README.md

 Get fucked Innards

-Not Cracked yet, And it prolly has a rat.
+No Auth apparently? still haven't checked for a rat.